agsb/jelly/documents/LogBook.md

 As no data is read or writed, while in loop mode, the circuit for Math is used as counter.

 Confirm use of two eeproms for Finite State Machine.
-One with M0-M3, for Math, decode (and maybe 3 flips-flops), and T0-T4 for control devices at connector; One for C0-C4, for internal control lines and K0-K4 not used and reserved.
+One with M0-M3, for Math, decode (and maybe 3 flips-flops), and T0-T4 for control devices at connector; One for internal control lines and some not used and reserved.

+The T0-T4 lines are multiplexed, maybe better one line for each (One, Two, forward, backward, read, write) ?
+Why not ?
+Because that mux T0-T3 are easy to decode by a MCU, keeps the connector small and any 74HC139 could demux if need.

 11/07/2023

-The 74HC273 is a weird circuit with a strange pinout and use it adds more two control lines for clear.
+The 74HC273 is a weird circuit with a strange pinout and use it adds more two control lines for clear function.

-The true-table for controls is done but too much logic ports to make it.
+The true-table for controls is done but too much logic ports to make it work.

 Better return to original design, use 74HC574 and a pull-down pool for clear, and use another eeprom to control signals.
 Then Jelly will be pleny of lines for states and less glue logic.